Complete SEO Guide · 2025 Edition

 Link Cloaking and URL Management

-Link cloaking — converting raw affiliate URLs into cleaner, branded redirects — is a standard and acceptable practice when done transparently.
-Tools like ThirstyAffiliates, Pretty Links, or AIOSEO allow you to transform ugly tracking URLs into clean paths like yoursite.com/go/productname.
+Link cloaking — converting raw affiliate URLs into cleaner, branded redirects — is standard and acceptable practice when done transparently.
+Tools like ThirstyAffiliates, Pretty Links, or AIOSEO transform messy tracking URLs into clean paths like yoursite.com/go/productname.

-- Use 301 redirects for cloaked affiliate links (not meta refreshes or JavaScript redirects that can confuse search engines)
+- Use 301 redirects for cloaked affiliate links — not meta refreshes or JavaScript redirects that can confuse crawlers

-- Always apply rel=”sponsored nofollow” to the cloaked link itself
+- Always apply rel=”sponsored nofollow” to the cloaked link itself, not just the destination URL

-- Do not attempt to hide the affiliate nature of the link from Google — cloaking with deceptive intent violates Webmaster Guidelines
+- Never attempt to hide the affiliate nature from Google — deceptive cloaking violates Webmaster Guidelines and risks a site-wide manual action

 - Exclude your

-/go/or/recommends/paths from being crawled via robots.txt or noindex meta tags
+/go/or/recommends/redirect paths from crawling via robots.txt or noindex meta directives

-Affiliate links themselves are lightweight, but affiliated content elements — banners, widgets, and third-party tracking scripts — can significantly harm your Core Web Vitals scores.
-Monitor these specific risks:
+Plain text affiliate links are lightweight.
+However, affiliated content elements — banners, product widgets, and third-party tracking scripts — can significantly degrade your Core Web Vitals scores, which are confirmed ranking signals.
+In particular, watch for these three risks:

-- LCP (Largest Contentful Paint): Large affiliate banner images should be lazy-loaded and properly sized with explicit width/height attributes to prevent layout shift
+- LCP (Largest Contentful Paint): Large affiliate banner images must be lazy-loaded and sized with explicit width and height attributes to prevent layout shift on load

-- CLS (Cumulative Layout Shift): Dynamic product widgets that load asynchronously can cause layout shift — reserve space with CSS min-height declarations
+- CLS (Cumulative Layout Shift): Dynamic product widgets that load asynchronously often cause jarring layout shifts — reserve space with CSS min-height declarations before they load

-Creating affiliate links correctly from the start prevents technical and compliance issues later.
-Follow this structured process:
+Creating affiliate links correctly from the start prevents both technical failures and compliance issues later.
+Follow this structured seven-step process to ensure every link you publish is SEO-safe, compliant, and conversion-ready.

 -

-Apply to a program directly through a merchant’s website or via networks like Amazon Associates, ShareASale, CJ Affiliate, Rakuten, or Impact.
-Each program has its own approval criteria — typically requiring a live website with existing content.
+Apply directly through a merchant’s website or via networks like Amazon Associates, ShareASale, CJ Affiliate, Rakuten, or Impact.
+Each programme has its own approval criteria — typically requiring a live website with existing, relevant content.
+Furthermore, some programmes have minimum traffic thresholds, so prioritise building content first.

 -